Onboard Optimization and Learning: A Survey: Model Compression

+More recent work explicitly integrates hardware constraints into NAS objectives.
+On-NAS~\cite{kim2023device} demonstrated 90\% lower peak memory on embedded GPUs by expectation-based operation selection with pretraining meta cell into single condensed via two-fold-meta learning, while OnceNAS~\cite{zhang2024oncenas} unified latency and parameter count in its search process, demonstrating 1.97M parameters and 100 ms latency on Raspberry Pi 4 with superior accuracy compared to EdgeNAS and ProxylessNAS.
+Similarly, ML-based HW-NAS~\cite{juneja2025accelerating} introduced a predictive modeling framework to accelerate architecture search, achieving 11.87ms latency and 51.16 mJ energy consumption for specific candidate setup on Jetson Nano with 50 billion MACs.
+This framework reduces the architecture search time from days to hours, enabling efficient on-device deployment (Jetson Nano and Edge Coral TPU) by predicting latency and energy consumption without requiring exhaustive hardware evaluations.

+Overall, Table~\ref{tab:nas_hw_comparison} illustrates a clear progression with early NAS methods like DARTS are GPU-centric and resource-prohibitive, while hardware-aware NAS frameworks (OFA, On-NAS, OnceNAS, HW-NAS) achieve efficient, deployable models across Raspberry Pi, Jetson, FPGA, and MCU platforms.
+This trend highlights that the future of onboard NAS lies in multi-objective, hardware-aware, and energy-efficient strategies.

-In conclusion, NAS plays a crucial role in compressing and optimizing deep learning models for onboard AI, enabling automated adaptation to onboard hardware constraints.
+In conclusion, NAS provides a systematic framework for compressing and optimizing deep learning models for onboard AI, enabling automated adaptation to onboard hardware constraints.
 By leveraging hardware-aware and few-shot NAS methods, onboard systems can achieve efficient, high-performance compressed model design while minimizing memory usage and computational overhead.